DmytroZozuliak/noname_digital/README.md

 **5. Material-UI v5** is a simple and customizable component library to build faster, beautiful, and more accessible React applications.

 **6. React router DOM v6** is a library that allows to use routes in your projects to render multiple pages with SPA.

+**7. react-hook-form + Yup** - performant, flexible library to support forms with easy-to-use validation.

+**7. firebase** is a library that allows to connect project to firebase db and auth.